exercism/common-lisp/concepts/characters/introduction.md

 ## Converting character case

 Some characters can be upper or lower case and can be converted between them with `char-upcase` and `char-downcase`.
-If either is called with a character that is not of the correct case (such as calling)